1960 New Zealand general election: MPs retiring in 1960

 Five National MPs and four Labour MPs intended to retire at the end of the 32nd Parliament.

 The election

 The date for the main 1960 election was 26 November.
 1,310,742 people were registered to vote, and turnout was 89.8%.
 This turnout was slightly lower than what had been recorded in the previous elections.
 The number of seats being contested was 80, a number which had been fixed since 1902.

+Opinion polling

+Polling ahead of the 1960 New Zealand general election was limited, but three polls conducted by Gallup provided insight into voter preferences leading up to the election.
+These polls give a snapshot of party support in the months before the vote.
+The results are outlined in the table below:

 Results

 The 1960 election saw the governing Labour Party defeated by a twelve-seat margin, having previously held a two-seat majority.
 National won a total of 46 seats to Labour's 34 seats, and formed the second National government.
 In the popular vote, National won 47.59% to Labour's 43.42%.

 The Social Credit Party won 8.62% of the vote, but no seats.
 Three of their candidates missed the nomination deadline, and the opening address of the party leader P. H. Matthews was not noteworthy.

 Three new National members of parliament were called the Young Turks: Peter Gordon, Duncan MacIntyre and Robert Muldoon.
 The other new National MPs were Esme Tombleson, Bill Brown, Harry Lapwood, Logan Sloane, Bert Walker, and Dan Riddiford.

 Paddy Blanchfield, Ron Bailey, Norman Douglas and George Spooner entered parliament for Labour.